Vadskye/Rise/docs/pure_damage_dice.md

     * dX-1 at Long range
     * dX-2h at Dist range
     * dX-2l at Ext range
+    * dX-1 melee retributive with Deep attune
+    * dX-2 Med range retributive with Deep attune
+    * dX-2 at Med range twice (immediately and during next action)
+    * dX-1l at Med range, doubled if you beat an extra defense
   * AOE
     * dX-2 at tX area
     * dX at t1 area